Justice & Peace Ministry

 In today’s’ world, violence seems pervasive to society.
 It has become so much a part of the fabric of our world that it can be difficult to connect the dots between the cause and effect.
 We are surrounded by violence that takes many forms: war; regional and ethnic conflicts; nuclear, biological and chemical weapons; drones; cultural violence in films and video games; and, especially in the United States, thousands of deaths each year by guns.

-Any American with even a glancing familiarity with the news can rattle off the litany of cities and towns transformed into metonyms for gun violence: Parkland, Sutherland Springs, Las Vegas, San Bernardino, Colorado Springs, Orlando, Charleston, Fort Hood, Sandy Hook.
+Any American with even a glancing familiarity with the news can rattle off the litany of cities and towns transformed into metonyms for gun violence: An Antonio, Dayton, Pittsburgh, Parkland, Sutherland Springs, Las Vegas, San Bernardino, Colorado Springs, Orlando, Charleston, Fort Hood, Sandy Hook.
 Since 2011, mass shootings have tripled in the United States and they are becoming more deadly.
 But, mass shootings are just a part of the plague of gun violence in the United States.
 Smaller scale, but no less tragic, incidents of gun violence occur daily in homes, businesses, community buildings, places of worship and street corners across the country.
 Add to this roughly 21,000 Americans who take their own lives with firearms annually.

 No official figure exists, but there are thought to be about 300 million guns in the United States, held by about one-third of the population.
 That is nearly enough for every man, woman, and child in the country.